sysrqio/puppet-openhab/README.md

 ### Beginning with openhab

-Get an Rpi with raspbian and use it :-) also normal debian should work
+Get an Rpi with raspbian and use it :-) also normal debian should work, java should already be installed.
+I have done this in my profile

 ## Usage